 - A numb or tingling sensation in the legs and feet

 - Leg or foot ulcers

-With so many potential causes behind discoloration of the feet, it is important to get an accurate diagnosis to ensure you are given the appropriate treatment.
+With so many potential causes of discoloration in the feet, an accurate diagnosis is crucial to ensure you receive the appropriate treatment.

-While some people with PAD have mild or no symptoms, many people’s mobility and quality of life are directly affected.
-These symptoms include:
+While some people with PAD have mild or no symptoms, many experience symptoms that directly affect their mobility and quality of life.
+Possible indicators of PAD include:

-- Painful cramping in the hip, thigh, or calf muscles after certain activities, such as walking
+- Pain or cramping in the hip, thigh, or calf muscles after walking or climbing stairs

 - Leg heaviness or fatigue